ufal/npfl114/tasks/svhn_competition.md

 #### Points: 5 points+5 bonus

-The goal of this assignment is to implement a system performing object recognition, optionally utilizing pretrained EfficientNet-B0 backbone.
+The goal of this assignment is to implement a system performing object recognition, optionally utilizing the pretrained EfficientNetV2-B0 backbone (or any other model from `tf.keras.applications`).

 The [Street View House Numbers (SVHN) dataset](https://ufal.mff.cuni.cz/~straka/courses/npfl114/2223/demos/svhn_train.html) annotates for every photo all digits appearing on it, including their bounding